gecleanme/linvoice/README.md

 ## is a minimalistic Invoice creation app

-### Disclaimer: This cute toy was built to scratch an itch I'm having at work, it's not intended for public consumption
+### Disclaimer: This cute toy was built to scratch an itch I'm having at work, it's not intended for public consumption in its current form

 ## Tech & Tools: